genomez/Test-Images/README.md

-This is a place to run tests.
+This is a place to run various tests.